Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 Here is my favorite part — and the real reason the digital vs traditional scrapbooking comparison only goes so far.
 Digital does not just replicate what paper does.
 It transcends it.

 In a paper layout, a photo has four straight sides.
 You can cut them or tear the edges — but that is as far as it goes.
 In a digital layout, those hard lines dissolve into soft blended fades.
 Your photo pulls seamlessly into the background in a way no die-cut or foam adhesive can achieve.
-Digital tools let you fix the color of a photo shot in bad light, add depth and shadow that makes embellishments look three-dimensional, and create visual interest that paper simply cannot produce.
+Digital tools let you fix the color of a photo shot in bad light, add depth and shadow that make embellishments look three-dimensional, and create visual interest that paper simply cannot produce.

 This is the approach I have built my entire design work around — pages that carry the warmth of traditional memory-keeping, but reach further.
 The result feels personal and artful, and it is what has kept me engaged with this craft for more than two decades.
 The creative possibilities are endless.
+This step-by-step blending tutorial shows you exactly how to move from a traditional layout to a fully artful, blended digital approach.

 The Digital vs Traditional Scrapbooking Question to Ask Yourself